Wichita 2019 ( 28 April - 2 May)

 Textron Aviation has agreed to show our group the Scorpion, the T-6, and the AT-6.
 The Scorpion is Textron's candidate for the Light Attack Aircraft competition and is currently being marketed worldwide.
 We can expect an up-close view of these aircraft as well as pilot briefings.
 Textron has requested a list by April 1 of everyone who will be on the tour.
 So if you want to be part of the tour, send your registration sheet to the A-37 Association by April 1.

-After lunch at Stearman's Restaturant at Benton Field, we plan to visit the newly-opened B-29 Doc Hangar and Education Center at the Eisenhower National Airport.
+Not on our planned tour itinereary, the recently-opened B-29 Doc Hangar and Education Center at the Eisenhower National Airport is one attraction some may want to visit.
 Doc is a B-29 Superfortress, one of 1644 built in Wichita during World War II.
 Hundred of volunteers have worked tens of thousands of hours to restore the aircraft to fly again.
 Worth the visit to seet history.